The generalized Brans-Dicke theory and its cosmology

-Using Eq.(\ref{V-phi}) and taking $C(\dot{\phi})=0$, we can plot the shapes of BD effective potential in Fig.\ref{figure-vphi}.
+Here superscript $'$ denotes the derivative with respect to $\ln a$, $C$ is a parameter that is independent of $\phi$.
+Using Eq.(\ref{V-phi}) and taking $C=0$, we can plot the shapes of BD effective potential in Fig.\ref{figure-vphi}.
 We can see from Fig.\ref{figure-vphi} that the trajectories of BD effective potential $V(\phi)$ are not sensitive to the variation of $\beta$ values, while the shapes of $V(\phi)$ much depend on the initial condition $y_{\phi}^{'}(a_{0})$ for the smaller $\ln a$ ($\ln a <-0.4$), and for $\ln a>-0.4$ one has $V(\phi)\sim 0$.
-Obviously, C$(\dot{\phi})$ in Eq. (\ref{V-phi}) is a undetermined freedom, whose uncertainty can be used to modify the trajectories of the BD effective potential.
+Obviously, C$(\dot{\phi},f)$ in Eq. (\ref{V-phi}) is a undetermined freedom, whose uncertainty can be used to modify the trajectories of the BD effective potential.